Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Summary

 \section{Summary}

+We have shown that pulse-shape discrimination in liquid argon can be used to separate electron and nuclear recoil events, respectively induced by $\gamma$'s and by neutrons, in the energy region 44--89~\kevee\ known with 6\% systematic uncertainty, with a leakage of less than $2.7 \times 10^{-8}$ (90\% C.L.) for 90\% nuclear recoil detection efficiency.

+This is the highest discrimination factor reported for liquid argon and improves by an order of magnitude the result reported by microCLEAN~\cite{Lippincott:2008ad} (for 60--128~keV of nuclear recoil energy and for a nuclear recoil acceptance of 50\%) and by a factor of $\sim$5 the result reported by DarkSide-50~\cite{darkside} ($1.5 \times 10^7$ events collected in 8.6--65.6~\kevee\ energy range with no leakage for nuclear recoil acceptance of 90\%).

-We have shown that pulse-shape discrimination in liquid argon can be used to separate $\gamma$-ray and nuclear recoil events in the energy region 43--86~\kevee~ with a leakage of less than $6 \times 10^{-8}$ for full recoil detection efficiency, and in the energy region of approximately 25-86~\kevee~ with a leakage of less than $4.7\times 10^{-8}$ for a 50\% recoil detection efficiency.
-An analytic model which assumes simple Gaussian distributions for the singlet and triplet components of the scintillation signal and accounts for statistical and systematic sources of noise in these distributions agrees with these data for events above 21~\kevee.
-This model projects that available discrimination power in argon is $10^{-10}$ at 20~\kevee, for a detector with 6~photoelectrons/\kevee~ light yield, allowing for sufficient background rejection of $^{39}$Ar in a 1000-kg liquid argon dark matter experiment.
+An analytic model, which assumes beta-binomial distributions for the singlet and triplet components of the scintillation signal and accounts for statistical and systematic sources of noise in these distributions, describes the main features of the observed \fprompt\ distribution above 21~\kevee\ and above 0.28~\fprompt .
+This model, using conservative estimates for parameters not well known at lower energies, projects a discrimination power in argon of approximately $10^{-10}$ at 15~\kevee\ and 50\% nuclear recoil acceptance, for a detector with 8~photoelectrons per \kevee\ light yield, which allows for sufficient background rejection of $^{39}$Ar in a 1000-kg liquid argon dark matter search experiment.